danielsaidi/OnboardingKit/Sources/Tutti/Tutti.docc/Tutorials.md

 Localized tutorials are really powerful and can save you a lot of work.
 Check out the docs for more information and the demo to see it in practice.

-## Presenting a tutorial

-To present a tutorial, you can use a ``TutorialPresenter``.

-Tutti doesn't come with any built-in presenters and encourages you to write presenters that are specific to your app.

-You can create your own presenters by implementing the ``TutorialPresenter`` protocol.
-Have a look at the demo for examples.

 ## Connecting a tutorial to an onboarding

-In Tutti, tutorials are data carriers while presenters are responsible for presenting tutorials.

-To determine the behavior of a tutorial, you need an onboarding of some kind.
-Tutti comes with various onboarding types.
+In Tutti, tutorials are just data carriers.
+To determine the behavior of a tutorial, you need an onboarding.
+Tutti comes with various onboarding types, like ``Onboarding``, ``DelayedOnboarding`` etc.

+Tutti comes with various onboarding types, like ``Onboarding``, ``DelayedOnboarding``, ``ConditionalOnboarding`` etc.

-If you're not using a ``TutorialPresenter`` (you don't have to), first create an onboarding and check whether or not it should be presented:
+To present a tutorial, first create an onboarding and check whether or not it should be presented:

 ```swift
 let onboarding = Onboarding(id: "welcome")